Course overview and modules

 This course is part of the School of Optometry which sits within the College of Health and Life Sciences.

-We have a long and established history of providing high quality, industry leading academic and professional development qualifications.
+We have a long and established history of providing high-quality, industry-leading academic and professional development qualifications.
 Acknowledged as one of the leading centres of health sciences within the UK, our optometry programmes are well regarded for the standard of teaching and high levels of student satisfaction they provide.

-You will study two modules consisting of a total of 90 credits to contribute to the 180 credits required for a masters qualification.
+You will study two modules consisting of a total of 90 credits to contribute to the 180 credits required for a master's qualification.
 Each credit is equivalent to 10 learning hours; these may include but are not limited to online lectures, seminars, tutorials, small group activity, reading, formative assessment activity, other independent study and reflecting on assignment feedback.

-Advanced Dental Implantology – 30 credits
+Advanced Research Methods – 30 credits

 The aim of this module is to develop your knowledge and skills in designing, conducting and appraising research.
+Upon completion, you will:

 Research Project – 60 credits